chrismou/phergie-irc-plugin-react-weather/README.md

 ))
 ```
-Or you can alway write your own - feel free to fork and improve!
+Or if you know of any other weather services, you can write your own - feel free to fork and improve!

 #### Current request limits:
 * **Open Weather Map**: 4,000,000/day (max.
 3000/min)